dpa99c/phonegap-launch-navigator-example/README.md

     $ cordova platform add android

 Then build and run the project.
-The plugins dependencies will be satifisied automatically.
+The plugins dependencies will be satisfied automatically.
 For example:

     $ cordova run android

-## IonicExample and Ionic2Example
+## IonicExample, Ionic2Example, Ionic3Example

 Since these are ionic-based projects, first install node module dependencies

     $ npm install

-Then satisfy the plugin dependencies:

-    $ ionic state restore

 Add a platform, for example Android:

-    $ ionic platform add android
+    $ ionic cordova platform add android

 Then build and run the project, for example

-    $ ionic run android
+    $ ionic cordova run android

 # Supported platforms